Graduate of Longwood University in Virginia. Part-time sports journalist covering…

 Kidney and Liver Complications

 Large amounts of parsley supplements or parsley itself may lead to anemia and other liver or kidney problems.
-Anyone with kidney disease should avoid parsley in any form, since it may make the disease worse.
+Anyone with kidney disease should avoid it in any form, since it may make the disease worse.

 It’s a diuretic, so those on medication for high blood pressure should probably avoid it.
 As parsley increases blood clotting when taken in large amounts, it may affect those taking the blood thinner warfarin, making the medication less effective.